If you have a dynamically teleswitched energy meter

 This option may not save you any money on your bills, and could end up being more expensive because of the cost of fitting the new meter.
 You should speak to more than one supplier to find out how much it would cost.

 You could change your meter and connect to the gas mains, but only if it’s available in your area.
-Contact National Grid to find out.
+Check how to get your home connected to a gas supply.